-We look at 10 different factors and apply a score from 1 to 10 for each one.
+We look at 11 different factors and apply a score for each one with a maximum score of 100..
 Then we simply apply an overall grade based on the total points earned from the ratings using a standard grading scale.

 So, what do we evaluate?